Banking, money and taxes in Taiwan are generally easy to navigate. The banking system is efficient and reliable.

 EasyCard

-One card payment method that has burgeoned in popularity is the EasyCard, a contactless smart card used for public transport and other services, such as parking, bike rental and convenience stores.
-It was launched in 2002 and has since become a popular and convenient way for locals and expats to travel around Taiwan.
+One card payment method that has gained significant popularity is the EasyCard, a contactless smart card used for public transport and other services, such as parking, bike rental, and convenience stores.
+It was launched in 2002 and has since become a popular and convenient payment method for both locals and expats alike.

-EasyCards can be purchased at any MRT station, convenience stores and EasyCard service centres located in major cities.
+EasyCards can be purchased at any MRT station, convenience stores, and EasyCard service centres located in major cities.
 Payments can be made at the entrance of MRT stations and on buses, and the card can be used to pay for parking and small purchases.
-It also offers discounts on some transport services, such as the YouBike bike rental system and some tourist attractions.
+It also offers discounts on some transport services, such as the YouBike bike rental system, and some tourist attractions.

 Taxes in Taiwan